 Try not to spend more than an hour on each page or on your sample articles.
 Adding content to your website will obviously be the most time-consuming part of this whole adventure, but don’t get too hung up on trying to make everything perfect.
 That goes for the whole process of creating your website.
 The goal here is to get a workable site up quickly so you can go out and start finding clients and making money.

 And that’s everything you need to do!
 I did everything on this list, including writing my sample articles, within the space of a week, so there’s no reason you can’t do the same.

 What Comes Next?

 Now that you have your website, you’re probably wondering what you should do next.
-If you want a more comprehensive guide — with personal feedback from me every step of the way — check out my course: How to Become a Freelance Writer.
+If you want a more comprehensive guide, check out our 6 part course on getting started with a writing business.